RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SpliceOutAntibody.md

 ##Overview
 ###Brief

-This mover is the core mover of the "AbPredict" and "AbDesign" methods for modeling and designing antibodies' variable domains
+This mover is the core mover of the "AbDesign"[1-2] and "AbPredict"[3] methods for designing and modeling antibodies' variable domains (Fv).
+Both methods use a combinatorial backbone and sequence optimization algorithm, which leverages the large number of sequences and experimentally determined molecular structures of antibodies to construct new antibody model, rather than attempting to construct a
+This mover records the conformation of a source PDB structure and applies it to a